ossd-s23/project-evaluation/Eclipse_evaluation.md

 __URL for instructions for users to download and install the package:__ There are multiple ways to install this software [here](insert link here).

 __Are these instructions clear?
-Do you think they would be easy to follow?__
+Do you think they would be easy to follow?__ Yes.
+They provide you with links and pictures and there is a reported problem form.
+They also tell you what packages to select depending on what type of developer you are etc.

 __Number of contributors:__ xxx contributors